Do you want a unique Icelandic vacation experience?

 For example, Vikings believed it was the Valkyries as they rode across the night sky.
 What actually causes the lights is a solar wind; charged particles that flare from the sun into space.
 When this wind touches our Earth’s magnetic field, it’s drawn towards the two poles.
 There, the electrical charge stirs up nitrogen and oxygen, making them glow.

 If your Icelandic trip falls in the winter, it’s one of the most unique things to do in Iceland.
 You can usually see them between September/October and March/April.
 Midnight is the best time of day to catch a glimpse.

 Reason to Visit:

 It will take your breath away and give you memories you’ll never forget.
 Capturing the truly wild, unpredictable beauty of Iceland.
 The further north in Iceland you go, the longer the night lasts.
 This gives you a greater chance of seeing the lights.

 Most of the hotels in Iceland offer a northern lights wake-up service.
-For the best chance, the capital of the north, Akureyri is the best place to base yourself.
+For the best chance, the capital of the north, Akureyri is one of the the best place to base yourself.
 Skjaldarvík Guesthouse and Hótel Sveinbjarnargerdi are great choices.
 Each offers individual, spacious rooms with unique and intriguing decor.
 If you plan on staying closer to Reykjavik or in the western part of the island, Hótel Húsafell should be on top of your list.
 Located in the remote wilderness of West Iceland and named by FORBES magazine one of the world’s best hotels to experience the Northern Lights.

 3. Explore the Glaciers and Landscapes